zvjaceslavs/intshare/Storage_Devices/template_overland-tandberg_neoxl_tape_libary/5.0/README.md

 # Other - NeoXL

-## Description

-## Overview The template is based on the "BDT-MS-MIB" (Version 201702211500Z).
-The SNMP capabilities of the libaries are pretty limited.
-All possible values are being checked and triggers are being used. **Features** * Check of the Health Status of the Library * Scan for Modules/Expansions * Check of the "Drive Power Module" of each Expansion * Check of the "Power Supply Status" of each Expansion * Inventory Checks like Installed Firmware, Serial Number and so on. --- Template was tested with a NEOxl 80 and Firmware 2.80. ## Author Marcel Wiechmann

 ## Overview

 The template is based on the "BDT-MS-MIB" (Version 201702211500Z).
 The SNMP capabilities of the libaries are pretty limited.
 All possible values are being checked and triggers are being used.